The Public Paperfolding History Project

 x

-This page is being used to collect information about the history of the paperfolding design known as the The Fish-Base Seal.
-The back set of flippers of this design are normally separated by a cut, but this is not a necessity of the design.Please contact me if you know any of this information is incorrect or if you have any other information that should be added.
+This page is being used to collect information about the history of the paperfolding design I call the Fish-Base Seal.
+The back set of flippers of this design are often separated by a cut, but this is not a necessity of the design.Please contact me if you know any of this information is incorrect or if you have any other information that should be added.
 Thank you.

 1931

-The earliest treatment of this subject that I know of appears in 'Origami (Part 1)' by Isao Honda, which was first published in Japan in 1931.
+As far as I know this design first appears (making use of a cut) in 'Origami (Part 1)' by Isao Honda, which was published in Japan in 1931.

 1954